karlstav/cava/CAVACORE.md

 to improve the look of the visualization:

-* limit bandwith
+## adjustable bandwith

-theoretically the human ear can hear frequencies up to 20kHz, but the information above 10k is hard to separate from eachother and does not give much feedback by itself when visualizing audio.
-Similarly audio below 50Hz can be heard but does not directly provide anything to the visualizing of the audio.
+Theoretically the human ear can hear frequencies up to 20kHz, but the information above 10k is hard to separate from eachother and does not give much feedback by itself when visualizing audio.
+Similarly audio down to 20Hz can be heard, but the frequencies below 50Hz does not directly provide anything to the visualizing of the audio.

-* spread the output logarithmically
+## spread the output logarithmically

-the human ear hears different frequencies logarithmically, so notes that are 2x and 4x higher than eachother, will be preceived as beeing a fixed amount higher than eachother.
+The human ear hears different frequencies logarithmically, so notes that are 2x and 4x higher than eachother, will be preceived as beeing a fixed amount higher than eachother.
+Therefore cavacore outputs the frequencies logarithmically.
+Cavacore will also group the output in the desired number of samples.

-* limit number of buckets

-fftw gives out (input samples / 2) + 1 number of ouput samples. cavacore can limit this to the desired needed "bars" in your application.

-* noise reduction
+## noise reduction

-the raw output of fftw is very jittery, cavacore processes the output signal in two ways to provide a smooth output:
+the raw output of fftw is very noisy, cavacore processes the output signal in two ways to provide a smooth output:

-a. an integral filter calculates a weighted average of the last values
+  * an integral filter calculates a weighted average of the last values

-b. fall off filter, when values is lower than last value it uses a  fall down effect instead of the new value
+  * fall off filter, when values is lower than last value it uses a  fall down effect instead of the new value

+This feature can be adjusted.

-* real-time sensitivity adjustment
+## real-time sensitivity adjustment

-the range of an input signal can vary a lot. cavacore will keep the output signal within the desired range in real-time.
+The range of an input signal can vary a lot. cavacore can keep the output signal within range in real-time.
+This feature can be disabled.

 # Usage

-look in cavacore.h for documentation and the cavacore_test.c application for how to use.
+See cavacore.h for documentation and the cavacore_test.c application for how to use.